In This Topic

 See Copy To File and 3D Photoview Companion Models tutorial.

-Show Machining checkbox can be turned on (ticked) to displayed machining in 3D Wireframe.
-You can then use filters to restrict viewing to just machining of interest - see Machining Options discussed below.
+Show Machining also determines if the Machining Options page (click on image) of the View Options [F9] feature is made available, which allows you to use filters to restrict viewing to just the machining of interest (e.g. hinges or runners only) - see Machining Options discussed below.

-View machining for selected areas from drop list.
+View machining for selected areas from .
 The default is All cabinets but you can change to Selected cabinets only, so that machining will only be displayed for the currently selected cabinet.

 The opens a Machining Options Page which allows you to use filters and restrict viewing to just machining of interest (a layer, a depth range, routing or holes only, etc).